cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 Node by node explanation:

-1. Creates a floating IP, whose node name is `my_floating_ip`, and whose floating_network_name is `Ext-Net` (This value represents the name of the external network).
+1. Creates a floating IP with the node name `my_floating_ip`, and the `Ext-Net` floating_network_name.
+(This value represents the name of the external network).

-2. Creates a network, whose node name is `my_network`, and whose name on Openstack is `my_network_openstack_name`.
+2. Creates a network with the node name `my_network`, and the `my_network_openstack_name` name on OpenStack.

-3. Creates a subnet, whose node name is `my_subnet`, and whose name on Openstack is `my_subnet_openstack_name`.
-The subnet's address range is defined to be 1.2.3.0 - 1.2.3.255 using the `cidr` parameter, and the subnet's IP version is set to version 4.
+3. Creates a subnet with the node name `my_subnet`, and the `my_subnet_openstack_name` name on OpenStack.
+The subnet's address range is defined as 1.2.3.0 - 1.2.3.255 using the `cidr` parameter, and the subnet's IP version is set to version 4.
 The subnet will be set on the `my_network_openstack_name` network because of the relationship to the `my_network` node.

-4. Creates a security_group, whose node name is `my_security_group`, and whose name on Openstack is `my_security_group_openstack_Name`.
-The security group is set with a single rule, which allows all traffic (since we use the address range `0.0.0.0/0`) to port `8080` (default direction is *ingress*).
+4. Creates a security_group with the node name `my_security_group`, and the  `my_security_group_openstack_Name` name on OpenStack.
+The security group is set with a single rule, that allows all traffic (Because the address range `0.0.0.0/0` is used) to port `8080`.
+(The default direction is *ingress*).

-5. Creates a server, whose node name is `my_server`, and whose name on openstack is `my_server_openstack_name`.
+5. Creates a server with the node name `my_server`, and the `my_server_openstack_name` name on OpenStack.
 The server is set with an image and flavor IDs.
 The server is set with multiple relationships:
-  - A relationship to the `my_network` node: Through this relationship, the server will be automatically placed on the `my_network_openstack_name` network.
+  - A relationship to the `my_network` node.
+Through this relationship, the server is automatically placed on the `my_network_openstack_name` network.
-  - A relationship to the `my_subnet` node: This relationship is strictly for ensuring the order of creation is correct, as the server requires the `my_subnet_openstack_name` subnet to exist before it can be created on it.
+  - A relationship to the `my_subnet` node.
+This relationship is strictly for ensuring the order of creation is correct because the server requires the `my_subnet_openstack_name` subnet to exist before it can be created on it.
-  - A relationship to the `my_floating_ip` node: This designated relationship type will take care of associating the server with the floating IP represented by the `my_floating_ip` node.
+  - A relationship to the `my_floating_ip` node.
+This designated relationship type is responsible for associating the server with the floating IP represented by the `my_floating_ip` node.
-  - A relationship with the `my_security_group` node: This relationship will take care of setting the server up with the security group represented by the `my_security_group` node.
+  - A relationship with the `my_security_group` node.
+This relationship is responsible for setting the server up with the security group that is represented by the `my_security_group` node.
 {{% /gsCloak %}}

-## Example II
+## Example II: Using the router and port types

-This example will show how to use the `router` and `port` types, as well as some of the relationships that were missing from Example I.

-We'll see how to create a server connected to a port, where the port is set on a subnet in a network, and has a security group set on it.
-Finally, we'll see how this subnet connects to a router and from there to the external network.
+This example demonstrates how to use the `router` and `port` types, and some of the relationships that were not included in example I. It creates a server connected to a port, in which the port is set on a subnet in a network and has a security group set on it.
+Finally, it shows how this subnet connects to a router and from there to the external network.

 {{% gsCloak "Example II" %}}
-The following is an excerpt from the blueprint's `blueprint`.`node_templates` section:
+Following is an excerpt from the blueprint's `blueprint`.`node_templates` section:

 {{< gsHighlight  yaml  >}}
 my_network: